 2. Jets Are Not Working Properly

 Hot tub jets are the hardest working piece of equipment.
 Jets receive water outflow from the pump.
-When jets start failing, you will need to diagnose hot tub problems relating to the pump.
+When jets start failing, the most likely case is that your hot tub pump is not working correctly.
+You will need to diagnose hot tub problems relating to the pump.

 Check your pump’s priming to make sure it is working properly.
 Open the access panel and the airlock valve close to the pump.
 This releases air from the line and purge system, allowing more water to stream through the jets.